Dianawats/ride-my-way/README.md

 Pytests
 coverage $ nosetests --with-coverage --cover-erase --cover-package=app/ && coverage report

+To run the unit tests invoke/run the command below.
+  $ nosetests tests or nosetests

+or for detailed output on unit tests run with verbose.

+  $ nosetests --with-coverage -v

-To run the Application:
+To run the application invoke the command below.

   $ python app.py

-Get all project dependencies by running the command below.

-$ pip freeze -r requirements.txt
+Now that the server is running , open your browser and run one of the links below.

+  $ localhost:5000  or  127.0.0.1:5000

 Get started: